 Behaviors from gaslighting bosses often include:

-- Avoids transparency to throw you off-guard (e.g., inviting an employee to an event that’s only for board members or has a specific dress code, but doesn’t disclose that)
+- Avoiding transparency to throw workers off-guard (e.g., inviting an employee to an event with a specific dress code without disclosing that information)

-- Never records meeting minutes or notes so they can flip-flop later (e.g., changing what was said at meetings to place blame on others when goals aren’t met)
+- Never recording meeting minutes so they can flip-flop later (e.g., changing what they said at meetings to place blame on others when the team fails to meet goals)

-- Disregards policies unless it helps the business (e.g., not following up on a employee complaint that can hurt the company’s reputation)
+- Disregarding policies unless it helps the business (e.g., not following up on an employee complaint that might hurt the company’s reputation)

-- Does not provide full details (e.g., not disclosing all the information a worker may need to complete a project)
+- Not providing full details (e.g., not disclosing all the information a worker might need to complete a project)

-- Frequently changes goal posts or job descriptions without reason (to place blame on employees who “underachieve”)
+- Frequently changing goal posts or job descriptions without reason (to place blame on employees who “underachieve”)